MagicMods/SimTouch/memoryBank/learnings.md

 **Experience:** HTML overlays were incorrectly positioned/scaled because calculations relied on canvas `width`/`height` attributes or `offsetTop/offsetLeft`, which didn't reflect the actual rendered size influenced by CSS and aspect ratio changes.

 **Learning:** To accurately position/scale DOM elements relative to a canvas, use `canvas.getBoundingClientRect()` to obtain the actual rendered dimensions and viewport position.
 Use these measurements for sizing containers and calculating scaling factors.
 Account for page scroll (`window.scrollX/Y`) when calculating absolute positions if necessary.

+## Shader Dependency Verification (2024-08-02)

+**Experience:** While attempting to remove the `basic` shader from `Sim/shaderManager.js`, initial checks showed its usage was removed from `gridRenderer.js` (due to stencil removal).
+However, a later check revealed it was still potentially used by `debugRenderer.js` in the `drawNoiseField` method.
+Although removing it didn't cause immediate errors (likely due to `drawNoiseField` not being active), this highlighted a potential pitfall.

+**Learning:** Before removing a shared resource like a shader, perform a comprehensive codebase search (e.g., using grep or semantic search) across all potentially relevant modules (`renderer/`, `simulation/`, etc.) to identify _all_ usages.
+Do not rely solely on fixing the primary or most obvious user.
+Explicitly checking less frequently used code paths (like debug utilities) is crucial to avoid breaking functionality later.

+## Rendering Pipeline Redundancy (2024-08-02)

+**Experience:** The `gridRenderer.js` used a two-pass stencil buffer technique involving `drawCircle` (using the `basic` shader) to mask the final grid output to a circle.
+However, testing revealed that commenting out the entire stencil logic produced the identical visual result.

+**Learning:** The upstream grid generation logic (`generateRectangles` and `classifyCells`) already filtered the cells to only include those within the desired boundary.
+The stencil pass was therefore redundant.
+Regularly review the end-to-end rendering pipeline.
+Optimizations or refactoring in one stage (e.g., geometry generation) can make subsequent stages (e.g., masking) unnecessary, offering opportunities for simplification and performance improvement.